 The rest of her biography presented here needs to be confirmed.

-Magdalena and John Jacob produced at least seven known children -- Peter Gehris, Johann Georg Gehres, Daniel Gehris, Jacob Gehris, Elizabeth Hiestand, Nancy Gehris and Ester Moll.
+Magdalena and John Jacob produced a family of at least seven known children -- Peter Gehris, Johann Georg Gehres, Daniel Gehris, Jacob Gehris, Elizabeth Hiestand, Nancy Gehris and Esther Moll.

 Sadly, John Jacob died on Feb.
 15, 1836, at the age of about 69.
 Interment was in Huff's Church Cemetery.

 Many distant nephews and nieces of Magdalena's -- of the Gaumer family -- also rest at Huff's Church, with a number of their grave markers inscribed in German and still legible today.

-In 1915, Gehris descendants along with the Gackenbach family celebrated their seventh annual family reunion, known as a "Friendschaft" celebration.
+In 1915, Gehris descendants along with the Gackenbach family gathered together to celebrate their seventh annual family reunion, known as a "Friendschaft" celebration.
 It was held at the home of Allen Stephen in East Texas, "where old acquaintances were renewed and new ones made," said the Allentown Morning Call.
 "Everybody present enjoyed themselves especially when dinner was announced by the ladies.
 The table fairly groaned under the weight of the good things and everybody did ample justice."

 Presumed son Johann "Georg" Gehris (1795-1858) was born on Jan.
 8, 1795.
 He was united in holy matrimony with Susanna Johnson (1796-1873).
 The couple produced one known son -- Reuben Gehris.
 He learned the trade of masonry and earned a living with this skill over the years.
 In 1850, when the federal census was taken, the family resided in Hereford Township, Berks County.
 Living under their roof was 43-year-old day laborer Jacob Gehris, his presumed wife Lydia and children Maria and Evan.
 At the age of 63, Georg succumbed on Jan.
 21, 1858.
 His remains are in eternal repose in Huff's Union Church Cemetery, with his grave marker inscribed in German.
 [Find-a-Grave]